isomerpages/govtech-corp/_careers/Why Join GovTech/Overview.md

 ---
 title: Overview
 permalink: /careers/why-join-govtech/overview/
-description: "Considering a career at GovTech?
-Find out what makes the organisation an employer of choice for so many tech talents in Singapore. "
+description: Considering a career at GovTech?
+Find out what makes the organisation an employer of choice for so many tech talents in Singapore.
 third_nav_title: Why Join GovTech
 variant: tiptap
 ---